Music for one player

 Alto flute + fixed audio – 12″

-Hüzün Nar, ( “Fiery Melancholy”, a Turkish plus Arabic word), is a nod to Turkish novelist Orhan Pamuk, and his beloved city, Istanbul, which I travelled to in 2011.
-The music was inspired elements of city-wide calls to prayer, Turkish TV music shows, EDM booming all night in the Old City, and protests at Taksim Square.
-The score has room for improvisatory elements and moves rhythmically in cycles of 11.
-The fixed audio uses processed flute, prepared piano, and electronic patches.
-Hüzün Nar is also the soundtrack for the animation film, The Gorgon Cycles (2023).
+The words “hüzün” and “nar” in the title – which mean “melancholy” and “fire” in Turkish and Arabic respectively – are a nod to Turkish novelist Orhan Pamuk and his memoir of his beloved city, Istanbul, which I travelled to in 2011.
+The music was inspired by city-wide calls to prayer, Turkish TV shows, electronic dance music booming all night in the Old City, and later protests in Taksim Square.
+The score has room for improvisatory elements and moves rhythmically in cycles of 22.
+The fixed audio uses processed alto flute, prepared piano and electronic patches.
+Hüzün Nar is also the soundtrack for the animation film, The Gorgon Cycles (2023), and a score to is available to perform live with the animation.

 Blazing World (2018) – Tessa Brinckman